Neo23x0/yarGen/README.md

 1. Make sure you have at least 4GB of RAM on the machine you plan to use yarGen (8GB if opcodes are included in rule generation, use with --opcodes)
 2. Download the latest release from the "release" section
-3. Install all dependencies with `sudo pip install scandir lxml naiveBayesClassifier pefile` (@twpDone reported that in case of errors try `sudo pip install pefile` and `sudo pip install scandir lxml naiveBayesClassifier`)
+3. Install all dependencies with `pip install -r requirements.txt`
 4. Run `python yarGen.py --update` to automatically download the built-in databases.
 The are saved into the  './dbs' sub folder.
 (Download: 913 MB)
 5. See help with `python yarGen.py --help` for more information on the command line parameters